ethhub-io/ethhub/docs/ethereum-basics/development/testing.md

 ### Testing return values

 When you call a method on a contract, and it updates state \(i.e. is not `view`/`pure`\), it must be transacted upon the network.
 In such case, the Web3 interfaces do not give you the return value of the method.
-This can be frustrating if you're trying to test such a value, so you can do something like so:;
+This can be frustrating if you're trying to test such a value, so you can do something like so:

 ```javascript
 async function txWithReturnValue(method, ...args) {